Embedding surfaces in 4-manifolds: Introduction

 \subsection{Computing the Kervaire--Milnor invariant}

-The strength of \cref{thm:SET} versus the above strategy using~\cite{FQ}*{Theorem 10.5(1)} lies in our computation of the Kervaire--Milnor invariant for arbitrary compact surfaces.
+The strength of \cref{thm:SET} versus the above strategy using~\cite{FQ}*{Theorem 10.5\,(1)} lies in our computation of the Kervaire--Milnor invariant for arbitrary compact surfaces.
 In the case of discs and spheres, Stong showed that the Kervaire--Milnor invariant vanishes in more situations than claimed by Freedman--Quinn, due to the ambiguity arising from sheet choices when pairing up double points by Whitney discs, when the associated fundamental group element has order two.
-As we recall in \cref{theorem:Stong}, Stong~\cite{Stong} introduced the notion of an \emph{$r$-characteristic} surface, short for \emph{$\RP$-characteristic} surface (\cref{def:r-char}), to give a criterion, in terms of immersed copies of $\RP$ in the ambient manifold $M$, to decide whether the sheet changing move is viable.
+As we recall in \cref{theorem:Stong}, Stong~\cite{Stong} introduced the notion of an \emph{$r$-characteristic} surface, short for \emph{$\RP$-characteristic} surface (\cref{def:r-char}), to give a criterion, in terms of copies of $\RP$ immersed in the ambient manifold $M$, to decide whether the sheet changing move is viable.
 Combined with the work of Freedman and Quinn, this enabled the computation of the Kervaire--Milnor invariant, and therefore answered the embedding problem for every finite union of discs or spheres with algebraically dual spheres, in an ambient $4$-manifold with good fundamental group (see \cref{rem:freedman-quinn-stong-win} for more details).

-In order to compute the Kervaire--Milnor invariant $\km(F)$ for general surfaces, we extend the notion of $r$-characteristic surfaces to a notion of \emph{$b$-characteristic} surfaces, short for \emph{band characteristic} (\cref{def:b-char}), defined using maps of bands (annuli and M\"{o}bius bands) into~$M$.
-The next theorem is a generalisation of Stong's computation of $\km(F)$ to arbitrary compact surfaces, and is our main result.
+In order to compute the Kervaire--Milnor invariant $\km(F)$ for general surfaces, we extend the notion of $r$-characteristic surfaces to a notion of \emph{$b$-characteristic} surfaces, short for \emph{band characteristic} (\cref{def:b-char}), defined using bands (annuli and M\"{o}bius bands) immersed in~$M$.
+The next theorem is a generalisation of Stong's computation of $\km(F)$ to arbitrary compact surfaces.